 \subsection{The VQE Algorithm}

-The VQE algorithm is an algorithm to find the minimal eigenvalue and its eigenvector of a given Hamiltonian.
-To do this, the VQE algorithm uses the variational principle as shown in Eq.~\eqref{eq:variational_principle}. $H$ and $\ket{\psi}$ represent a given Hamiltonian and a quantum state, respectively in Eq.~\eqref{eq:variational_principle}. $\lambda_{\textit{min}}$ represents the minimal eigenvalue of $H$.

-The variational principle holds for an arbitrary quantum state.
-Thus, for an arbitrary quantum state $\ket{\psi}$, the expectation value $\braket{\psi |H|\psi}$ is greater than or equal to the minimal eigenvalue of $H$.
+The VQE algorithm aims to find the minimal eigenvalue and corresponding eigenvector of a given Hamiltonian.
+It leverages the variational principle, which is represented as $\lambda_{\textit{min}} \leq \braket{\psi|H|\psi}$.
+In this inequation, $H$ represents the given Hamiltonian, $\ket{\psi}$ denotes a quantum state, and $\lambda_{\textit{min}}$ symbolizes the minimal eigenvalue of $H$.
+According to the variational principle, the expectation value $\braket{\psi |H|\psi}$ for any quantum state $\ket{\psi}$ is greater than or equal to the minimal eigenvalue of $H$.

-Based on the variational principle, the VQE algorithm consists of two parts.
-One is executed on quantum computers, and the other one is on classical computers.
-As we mentioned, the part executed on quantum computers has a shallow quantum circuit with parameters called a PQC.
-A PQC prepare a quantum state from an initial state, and it can also prepare various quantum state by changing the parameters.
-With the created quantum state, the expectation values of each term in a given Hamiltonian are obtained by sampling outcomes.
-Then, classical computers calculate the total of the expectation values by summing those of each term.
-After that, classical computers determine the next parameters for the PQC by using classical optimization algorithms such as the Nelder–Mead algorithm \cite{nelder-mead}, the Powell algorithm \cite{powell}, and many more \cite{spsa,cg,nakanishi-opt}.
-The PQC creates a new quantum state with new parameters, and the expectation values of each term in the given Hamiltonian are obtained by sampling outcomes again with the new quantum state.
-This process is repeated until the expectation value of the given Hamiltonian converges.
+The VQE algorithm consists of two parts, executed on quantum and classical computers.
+The quantum computer component involves a shallow quantum circuit with parameters, called a PQC.
+A PQC prepares a quantum state from an initial state and can generate various quantum states by adjusting its parameters.
+The expectation values of each term in the given Hamiltonian are obtained by sampling outcomes from the prepared quantum state.